Previous dayMarch 17, 2026Next day

 6.6 km---✓ ReviewedUSGS →

-March 17, 2026 brought a magnitude 2.3 earthquake 8 km NW of Prague, Oklahoma, logged at 18:12 UTC.
-At a depth of 6.6 km, the event was shallow crustal.
+On March 17, 2026 at 18:12 UTC, a magnitude 2.3 earthquake struck 8 km NW of Prague, Oklahoma.
+The event originated approximately 6.6 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 35.547°, -96.749°.
+The epicenter is at 35.547°, -96.749°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: